 Maths teaching has changed, and is continuing to do so.
-Which is exciting for some parents and possibly adds an extra level of fear and anxiety for other parents.
+Which is exciting for some parents and possibly adds an extra level of fear and anxiety for others.
 “If I didn’t understand when I was at school, then how can I hope of helping my child now things have all changed?”
-Hopefully the information below will reassure you that maths is not to be feared and can be mastered by anyone!
+Hopefully the information below will reassure you that Maths is not to be feared and can be mastered by anyone!

 Reasoning and Problem Solving

-Due to this need to reason (explain why or why not), allowing the children to talk to each other features a lot in maths lessons.
+Children are required to reason (explain why or why not), and so because of this, allowing the children to talk to each other features a lot in Maths lessons.
 Children need to develop their own vocabulary and show their own understanding, and they do this in partner discussions, which I will talk more about now.

 Mixed ability partners

-We probably all have memories of our own maths learning at school.
-Some of us may remember being top of the class, struggling to understand why anyone else was struggling with the answer, when to us it seemed easy.
+We probably all have memories of our own Maths learning at school.
+Some of us may remember being top of the class, struggling to understand why anyone else was finding the answer tricky, when to us it seemed easy.
 Some of us may have less-than-rosy memories of being on “the bottom table” which was always colour coded rather than labelled, but everyone in the class knew the pecking order and which table was “top” or “bottom”.
 That table had lots of teacher support… and only did the “easy work”.
-So there was little opportunity to have a go at the harder (and arguably more interesting/rewarding) maths work.
+So there was little opportunity to have a go at the harder (and arguably more interesting/rewarding) Maths work.

 Early Years (Nursery and Reception)

-So you might have a couple of questions with this approach – please let me try and answer them here:
+So you might have a couple of questions with this approach – please let me try to answer them here:

 My child in Reception/Nursery can already count to 20.
 Why are they going back to learning about the number 1?